-There are various information could be used as inputs for management energy saving analysis.
-For example, the MDAS provides the analytics report to assist energy saving based on the EE related performance measurements, (e.g. PDCP data volume, PNF temperature, and PNF power consumption etc.) from the gNBs.
+There are various performance measurements could be used as inputs by MDA for energy saving analysis, for example, the EE related performance measurements, (e.g. PDCP data volume of cells, PNF temperature, and PNF power consumption etc.) for the gNBs, and the data volume, number of PDU sessions with SSC mode 1 (see TS 23.501 [13]), delay related measurements, and VR usage for UPFs.

 The composition of the traffic load could be also considered as inputs for energy saving analysis. (e.g., the percentage of high-value traffic in the traffic load).
 The variation of traffic load may be related to the network data (e.g., historical handover information of the UEs or network congestion status).
 Collecting and analysing the network data with machine learning tools may provide predictions related to the trends of traffic load.
 The composition and the trend of the traffic load may be used as references for making decision on energy saving.

-MDAS may also obtain NF location or other resource information including virtual resource consumption, while analysing historical network information.
-Based on the collected information, MDAS provides analysis and give suggestions to network management in optimization suggestion for 5G Core NF deployment options in high-value traffic region (e.g. location of VNF in context of energy saving).
-The information from control plane data analysis from NWDAF may also be used as input for energy saving analysis and decision.
+MDAS may also obtain NF location or other inventory information such as energy efficiency and the energy cost of the data centers, while analysing historical network information.
+Based on the collected information, MDAS producer makes analysis and gives suggestions to network management in optimization suggestion for 5G Core NF deployment options in high-value traffic region (e.g. location of VNF in context of energy saving).
+The information from control plane data analysis from NWDAF, such as UE Communication analytics (see TS 23.288 [18]), may also be used as input for energy saving analysis and instruction.

 The decision of core NF and RAN node energy saving should be coordinated by management system to guarantee the overall network and service performance are not affected as much as possible.

-To achieve an optimized balance between the energy consumed and the serviced performance provided by the network, MDAS can be used to provide an analytic report by analysing the above information comprehensively to assist the energy saving related decision making.
+To achieve an optimized balance between the energy consumed and the performance provided by the network, MDAS can be used to provide an analytics report by analysing the above information comprehensively to assist the energy saving.